jdeon/foundryvtt-particles-fx/README.md

 <br>

 ## Emission methods
-The emission method is used to interpret the input and manage the particules during their lifetime.
+The emission methods is used to interpret the input and manage the particles during their lifetime.
 The method returns its id.

-### Spray particule
+### Spray particles
-The spray particule is emitted from a source and move with a velocity in a direction define by an angle.
+The spray particles are emitted from a source and move with a velocity in a direction define by an angle.

 ![](doc/pfx-spray-Animation.gif)

-### Graviting particule
+### Graviting particles
-The graviting particule turn around the source with a velocity at a distance defined by a radius.
+The graviting particles turn around the source with a velocity at a distance defined by a radius.

 ![](doc/pfx-gravitate-Animation.gif)

-### Missile particule
+### Missile particles
-The missile method emits a spray particule that is used to emit sub particules.
+The missile method emits a spray particles that is used to emit sub particles.

 ![](doc/pfx-missile-Animation.gif)